 - Directory inputs and outputs in pipelines.
-Currently, directory inputs must be enumerated as Files. - File literals that specify only contents to a File without an explicit file name. - Writable InitialWorkDirRequirement http://www.commonwl.org/v1.0/CommandLineTool.html#InitialWorkDirRequirement objects.
-Standard readable inputs do work. - Complex file inputs from ExpressionTool or a default value, both of which do not yet get cleanly staged into Toil file management.
+Currently you need to enumerate directory inputs as Files. - InitialWorkDirRequirement to create files together within a specific work directory.
+Collecting associated files using secondaryFiles is a good workaround. - File literals that specify only contents to a File without an explicit file name. - Complex file inputs from ExpressionTool or a default value, both of which do not yet get cleanly staged into Toil file management.